The Blow Fly Is Natures Cleaner

 What are Blow Flies?

-Blow Flies (family – Calliphoridae) are among the most commonly seen flies of this group found in the UK, due to their amazing metallic colours.
-Blue Bottles and green bottles, in particular, are very distinctive and recognisable to most people.
+Due to their amazing metallic colours, these insects are among the most recognisable flies in the UK.
+Bluebottles and Green bottles, in particular, are very distinctive and recognisable to most people.

 Where Do Blowflies Come From?

 These nuisance flies feed on carrion.
 A rodent that has died after a pest control treatment under your floor is a great example.
-Flies also consume decaying organic matter like manure, yet they can also be seen on flowers where they also consume carbohydrate-rich nectar.
+Flies also consume decaying organic matter.
+This includes manure, yet they can also be seen on flowers where they also consume carbohydrate-rich nectar.

-Blowflies are generally strong, stout, and noisy fliers.
-They are seen in our homes in autumn when they come indoors to shelter, and over winter and once more when they emerge during the warmer days of spring.
+Blowflies are generally strong, stout, and noisy fliers that we hear before we see.
+In the autumn flies come indoors to overwinter, before emerging once again during the warmer days of spring.

-Lure based Flytraps are very effective against blowflies, as are electronic fly killers or EFK’s as they are more commonly known.
+Lure based Flytraps are very effective against blowflies, as are electronic fly killers or EFK’s.

 Why Are Blowflies in The House?